ZhengdaoZhang/my-study/english/README.md

 B: Absolutely!
 I've taken things way too seriously in the past.
 So I always recommend starting with the basics, learning about your camera, and trying to have fun.
 M: Cool!
 Thanks for the tips.
 B: No problem!

+### Dialogue 2: The bike rider

+J: Hey, is that bicycle outside the office yours?
+Do you enjoy cycling?
+L: I do!
+I've liked riding my bike since my childhood.
+It's not just a hobby – it's a way of life for me.
+J: That's great.
+How long have you been into cycling?
+L: I've been a cyclist for more than 15 years.
+It's a love that hasn't disappeared with time.
+J: Wow!
+And what kind of cycling do you enjoy the most?
+L: I love road cycling and the feeling of the open road.
+It's a great way to stay fit and explore new places.
+J: That's fantastic.
+I want to get into cycling, too.
+I haven't been on a bike since I was a kid.
+I probably even forgot how to do it.
+L: People say we never forget.
+Say, do you still have a bike?
+Would you like to go cycling with me one of these days?
+J: Sure, I'd love to.
+Let's see what we can do next week.
+L: Ok, it's a bike date, then.